 Fiddes Raw Linseed Oil is very popular with Furniture Restorers and fine Cabinet Makers alike!
 Raw Linseed Oil will produce a warm, durable, natural finish.

 Raw Linseed Oil penetrates and feeds wood leaving little to no surface coating.
-Its ideal for use on cricket bats, and especially recommended for application to oak, where its slower drying time gives the oil more chance of soaking into its dense structure.
+It is ideal for use on cricket bats, and especially recommended for application to oak, where its slower drying time gives the oil more chance of soaking into its dense structure.

 Raw Linseed Oil is also useful for softening putty and as a lubricant when French Polishing.